Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![claim-2-1](../assets/new-claims/claim-2-1.jpg)

-The hex-encoded string that follows the sentence: "Pay DOT to the AXIASolar account:" is the hex-encoded public key of your AXIASolar account, minus the `0x` prefix.
+The hex-encoded string that follows the sentence: "Pay SOLAR to the AXIASolar account:" is the hex-encoded public key of your AXIASolar account, minus the `0x` prefix.

 The next step is to go to the MyCrypto application and click on "Sign & Verify Message" tab.